-When you unplug and get your kids out of the house to play, you strengthen their bodies and spirits, but when you get out to learn as well as play, that strengthens their minds!
+When you unplug and get your kids out of the house to play, you strengthen their bodies and spirits.
+When you get out to learn as well as play, that strengthens their minds, too!
 The following resources and outdoor activities benefit distance and homeschooled learners in a variety of ways.
-First, they get to observe what’s around where they live and appreciate the land, especially who (or what!) was here before them.
-Second, they get a chance to understand topography and interact with wildlife.
-Finally, they have a chance to view extracurricular outdoor activities with a completely different perspective.
 Big thanks to some lovely area homeschooling mommas and one extremely passionate elementary school teacher for the suggestions!

 899 Schwager Dr.

 Located on Hoffman Field, this disc golf course is open to the public.
 Kids can use regular frisbees too!

 1. Physical education

 2. Enhance their mapping skills

 4. Practice adding up scores

 The course sits atop a drumlin (glacial hill) and is moderately wooded.
 This is a perfect educational opportunity to teach kids about glaciers and help them identify the types of trees around the course.

 Parking off Esterly Rd.